pshannon-bioc/BrowserHeatmap/README.md

 # BrowserHeatmap
-An interactive d3  heatmap created from, and interactive with, an R session
+An interactive d3  heatmap created from, and interactive with, an R session.
+This is only a roughed-in, largely an unmodifed version of the xyplotting BrowserVizDemo package, ready for anyone who will implement a d3 (or other) heatmap display in javascript using the matrix passed from R.

 To install and run the unit tests: